Working together. The problems of local file storage.

 Personal filing systems…

 Centralized storage at the local file server gave administrators control over a ‘master filing system’, a hierarchical structure for organizing files.
 However, local desktop and laptop hard disks often ended up with duplicates of work files organized in personal filing systems.
-Quite often this company data was mixed in along with people’s personals - photos, letters etc.
+Quite often this company data was mixed in along with people’s personals - photos, letters etc., not to mention random applications users should delete when they become redundant.

 So, to summarize some of the key problems associated with local file storage: